iotaledger/iota-wiki/docs/maintain/hornet/2.0/docs/how_tos/post_installation.md

 If you are running our [recommended setup](using_docker.md) then see [here](using_docker.md#tools).

-### Proof-of-Work

-If you are concerned with resource consumption, consider turning off `restAPI.pow.enabled`.
-This way, the clients must perform proof of work locally before submitting a block for broadcast.
-If you would like to offer proof of work to clients, consider increasing the `restAPI.pow.workerCount` to provide a faster block submission experience.

 ### Reverse Proxy

 We recommend that you provide your HTTP REST API behind a reverse proxy, such as [HAProxy](http://www.haproxy.org/), [Traefik](https://traefik.io/), [Nginx](https://www.nginx.com/), or [Apache](https://www.apache.org/) configured with TLS.